The color black – simple. Right?

 When to Use: Photo effects, CMYK printing, large areas

 So here it is.
-Rich black can and often should be used for large solid areas of black when using process color.
-It can also be used to match the level or hue of black in a photo for something like a photo border.
+Rich black can, and often should be used for large solid areas of black when using process color.
+It can also be used to match the hue of black in a photo for something like a photo border.